luihabl/hyplex/README.md

 ## To do

-- Write a folder system with metadata for the output.
-The output folder name should look like `hy_20200331_<job_name>.output`.
-The metadata should be a `.yaml` file and contain the code version, start, end and duration times of the run, `job_name` and how many steps from the total were executed.
-The output folder should also contain the `config.yaml` file used for that run.
 - Write `python` script that reads folders recursively and generates a table (database) with all runs.
 This table should contain the metadata, configuration data, the group (relative path) and the output files contained.
 Use pandas?
 - Using the mentioned script, unify the place for storing simulation output.
-Use groups (folders) to separate runs used for diffferent purposes.
+Use groups (folders) to separate runs used for different purposes.
-- Also based on the last script, create a genereric class to explore the data through the database and with exdir.
+- Also based on the last script, create a generic class to explore the data through the database and with exdir.
 Use pandas?
 - Find solution to run remotely painlessly.
-- Write `python` script to automatically generate a list of config files from an original file, variating certain parameters.
+- Write method to calculate distribution function from a species

 ### Backlog: